 Their motivations may be different, but their ability to radicalize and recruit others will require our vigilance.

-This article first appeared in the Summer 2022 print edition of The Forward Observer as “Foreign Fighters.”
+This article first appeared in the Summer 2022 print edition of The Forward Observer, a special publication from Coffee or Die Magazine, as “Foreign Fighters.”